Ashley-DeMott/Ashley-DeMott.github.io/README.md

-# Ashley-DeMott.github.io
+# Ashley DeMott's website

-Will be adding projects as I complete them
-Also working on project backlog and adding those sites to GitHub
+## Description
+Currently lists projects worked on Fall 2023 for WD331 Advanced CSS at BYU-I. SCSS was introduced, as well as BEM structuring of a website.

+## TODO
+- Add resume section (projects worked on - links and images)
+- Additional CSS/JS to enhance page and show language proficiency